rebelsky/sams-assorted-musings-reflections/curmudgeon-2021-05-19.md

 [4] Not quite, but close.

 [5] I'm not sure that there's an acceptable answer to that question.
 There is an obvious one.
+And that one is not acceptable.

 [6] Or perhaps a zeroth, if you count like a computer scientist.